-On 2 March 2006, the HCC issued a Notice on agreements of minor importance (de minimis).
-In this notice, the HCC uses market share thresholds to quantify what is not an appreciable restriction of competition under article 1 of the Law, in which case such agreements may not be prohibited under article 1 paragraph 1 of the Law.
-The Greek de minimis Notice follows the European Commission Notice on agreements of minor importance which do not appreciably restrict competition under article 81(1) of the Treaty establishing the European Community (OJ C 368, 22.12.2001, p13).
+On 2 March 2006, the HCC issued a Notice on agreements of minor importance (de minimis), available at www.epant. gr/img/x2/categories/ctg250\3\1200308071.pdf.
+In this notice, the HCC uses market share thresholds to quantify what is not an appreciable restriction of competition under article 1 of the Law, in which case such agreements may not be prohibited under article 1(1) of the Law.
+The Greek de minimis Notice follows the European Commission Notice on agreements of minor importance that do not appreciably restrict competition under article 81(1) of the EC Treaty (OJ C 368, 22 December 2001, p13).

-The general rule is that, according to the HCC's view, an agreement between undertakings does not appreciably restrict competition within the meaning of article 1 paragraph 1 of the Law in the following situations:
+The general rule is that, according to the HCC's view, an agreement between undertakings does not appreciably restrict competition within the meaning of article 1(1) of the Law in the following situations:

-- if the aggregate market share held by the parties to the agreement does not exceed 5 per cent on any of the relevant markets affected by the agreement, where the agreement is made between undertakings which are actual or potential competitors on any of these markets (agreements between competitors); or - if the market share held by each of the parties to the agreement does not exceed 10 per cent on any of the relevant markets affected by the agreement, where the agreement is made between undertakings which are not actual or potential competitors on any of these markets (agreements between non-competitors).
+- if the aggregate market share held by the parties to the agreement does not exceed 5 per cent on any of the relevant markets affected by the agreement, where the agreement is made between undertakings which are actual or potential competitors on any of these markets (agreements between competitors); or - if the market share held by each of the parties to the agreement does not exceed 10 per cent on any of the relevant markets affected by the agreement, where the agreement is made between undertakings that are not actual or potential competitors on any of these markets (agreements between non-competitors).